Where to Stay in Zanzibar: Best Areas & Hotels, and Updated Fees for 2026

 Top hotels:

-• Casa Beach Hotel – Beachfront with pool
+• Dhow Resort Jambiani – Beachfront hotel with outdoor pool and restaurant

 Matemwe – For Diving, Snorkeling & Privacy

-Why stay here: Matemwe is a quiet northeast coastal village close to Mnemba Atoll, one of the best diving/snorkeling spots in East Africa.
+Matemwe is a quiet northeast coastal village close to Mnemba Atoll, one of the best diving/snorkeling spots in East Africa.
+This area features several of the most luxurious resorts, for travelers who want the real paradisiacal relaxation experience.

 Highlights: